Helping churches and chapels in Northern Ireland

 Building capacity for places of worship in Northern Ireland

-The National Churches Trust conducted research into the challenges faced by places of worship in Northern Ireland.
+As part of the 2018 project we conducted research into the challenges faced by places of worship in Northern Ireland.
 An online survey for volunteers and staff at individual places of worship across Christian traditions identified key common concerns and needs.

 Two focus group sessions were held at May Street Presbyterian Church, which has successfully applied for public and National Churches Trust funding.
 Each was attended by ten church representatives from a range of traditions and urban and rural areas of Northern Ireland.
 The focus groups provided an opportunity for in-depth research, and were also training opportunities that combined learning from professional conservation accredited professionals, and learning from peers who had been in similar situations.